Many diseases of cucurbits can be prevented or minimized in the home vegetable garden by using the following simple cultural controls:

 Prevention & Treatment: There is no chemical control for bacterial wilt once plants become infected.
 The bacteria are carried from plant to plant by striped or spotted cucumber beetles.
 The beetles spread the wilt bacterium by feeding on infected vines and then feeding on healthy plants.

 Bacterial wilt can be reduced in your garden if the beetles are kept under control at the first sign of activity.
-Insecticides that control striped and spotted cucumber beetles in the home vegetable garden include bifenthrin, cyhalothrin, or cypermethrin (see HGIC 2207, Cucumber, Squash, Melon & Other Cucurbit Insects).
-Bees pollinate many of these vegetables, so spray all insecticides in the late afternoon.
-Apply all chemicals according to directions on the label.
+See HGIC 2207, Cucumber, Squash, Melon & Other Cucurbit Insects for information on managing cucumber beetles.
 Remove all infected plants to reduce the spread of bacterium by beetles.

 Powdery Mildew